VAVA VOOM 2018 Honoring Lyle Ashton Harris, Thomas Allen Harris and Steed Taylor

 Special guest Nona Hendryx

-Can't make the event?
-Want to provide additional support for our programs?
-Buy one or more $100 Raffle Tickets for a chance to win amazing prizes donated by La Compagnie, Jonathan Adler, New York Health and Racquet Club, l.a.
+Big thank you for the prizes donated by La Compagnie, Jonathan Adler, Lucas Michael, New York Health and Racquet Club, l.a.
 Eyeworks, V-MODA, and more.

 Co-Chairs: Patrick Owens & Gary Martin, Marlena Sonn, Diana & Rafael Vinoly